JuliaIntervals/IntervalBoxes.jl/README.md

 [5.0, 9.0]_com
 ```

 Note that in order to mix other types of `Number` with `Interval` in functions like this, the numbers must be wrapped in `ExactReal` to specify that they are exact representations.

-Alternatively the complete definition can be annotated with `@exact`:
+Alternatively the complete definition can be annotated with `@exact`.
+E.g.,

 ```jl
 julia> g1((x, y)) = ExactReal(2) * x + ExactReal(3) * y